jim-easterbrook/pywws/doc_src/guides/weather_ini.rst

 ::

  [config]
+ ws type = 1080
  day end hour = 21
  gnuplot encoding = iso_8859_1
  language = en
  logdata sync = 1

+``ws type`` is the "class" of weather station.
+It should be set to ``1080`` for most weather stations, or ``3080`` if your station console displays solar illuminance.

 ``day end hour`` is the end of the "`meteorological day <http://en.wikipedia.org/wiki/Meteorological_day>`_", in local time without daylight savings time.
 Typical values are 21, 9, or 24.

 ``gnuplot encoding`` is the text encoding used when plotting graphs.
 The default value of ``iso_8859_1`` allows the degree symbol, which is useful in a weather application!
 Other values might be needed if your language includes accented characters.
 The possible values depend on your gnuplot installation so some experimentation may be needed.

 ``language`` is used to localise pywws.
 It's optional, as pywws usually uses the computer's default language as set by the LANG environment variable.
-The available languages are those in the ``locale`` subdirectory of your pywws installation.
+The available languages are those in the ``translations`` subdirectory of your pywws installation.
 If you set any other language, pywws will fall back to using English.

 ``logdata sync`` sets the quality of synchronisation used by :doc:`../api/pywws.LogData`.
 Set it to 0 for fast & inaccurate or 1 for slower but precise.